soos-io/kb-docs/CSA/Script.md

 ## Scanning a Directory

-To scan a directory containing Docker images or other relevant files, use the following method:
+To scan a directory containing Docker image definitions with its other relevant files, use the following method:

 1. Specify the Directory: Ensure that the directory you want to scan is accessible on your host machine.